-There has been a steady decrease in wastewater levels of SARS-CoV-2 in all the WWTPs tested from week 40, 2021, in both eThekwini and Umgungundlovu, paralleling the decrease in clinical cases.
+There has been a steady decrease in wastewater levels of SARS-CoV-2 in most of the WWTPs tested from week 40, 2021, in both eThekwini and Umgungundlovu, paralleling the decrease in clinical cases.
+However, the Central and Northern WWTPs in eThekwini Metropolitan Municipality may be increasing, requiring close monitoring.